Jarno Opmeer: Formula One

-Esports
+Formula One Esports

 In April 2019, Opmeer was signed to Renault–Vitality Esports Team as a driver for the third season of the F1 Esports Series.
 The Dutchman finished his first season in the competition in fourth place and helped secure his team 4th place in the teams' championship.

 For the 2020 Formula One Esports Series he moved to the Alfa Romeo Orlen Esports Team.
-He was the class of the field in 2020 taking 4 wins and the drivers championship with it.
-He beat Frederik Rasmussen of Red Bull Racing Esports to the drivers' crown by 22 points and also helped his team secure 2nd in teams' championship.
+He achieved 4 wins and won the drivers championship.
+He out-scored Frederik Rasmussen to win the drivers' championship by 22 points.

 On 26 January 2021, Opmeer announced that he has signed with the Mercedes Formula One Esports team.
 On 16 December 2021, Opmeer won the 2021 Formula One Esports Series.
+He achieved four wins and seven podiums, edging out Frederik Rasmussen by eight points.

+The 2022 season proved to be much more difficult for Opmeer, as his struggles in qualifying heavily affected his race results.
+However, he won 2 races back-to-back and finished fifth overall in the championship.

+Jarno began the 2023–24 season by finishing second in Bahrain from P9 on the grid.
+With continued struggles in qualifying pace he would only achieve a single win this season, at Silverstone, achieving 4th overall in the drivers championship.
+After the season, Opmeer left Mercedes.

+As a free agent driver, Jarno signed a multi-year deal with Red Bull Sim Racing on 21 August 2024, joining the 2023–24 drivers' champion Frederik Rasmussen at the team.
+He won his third drivers' title in the 2025 season, winning three races, with Red Bull also winning the teams' championship.

+Formula E: Accelerate

+In 2021, Opmeer was signed to the Mercedes-EQ Formula E Team to compete in the esport series Formula E: Accelerate.
+In his first year he finished fifth overall in the standings, scoring his debut podium in the final round set in Rome.

+In the double-header London Open in 2022 Opmeer finished second overall.